What to expect from your nerve conduction and electromyography tests

 You can’t treat it if you don’t know the cause.

-Nerve conduction and electromyography are two really powerful diagnostic tests I use in the first pillar of my unique Five-Pillar system – Identify.
+Electromyography (EMG) and nerve conduction are two really powerful diagnostic tests I use in the first pillar of my unique Five-Pillar system – Identify.

 It’s only natural to feel a little nervous about these tests.
 Who wants to submit to an electrical shock or a needle stuck into a muscle?
 Well, I’m here to ease your anxieties, break down the two examinations, and answer your questions.